sqlrec/sqlrec/README.md

-# SqlRec
+# SQLRec
 A recommendation engine that supports SQL-based development.
 The goal is to enable data scientists, including data analysts, data engineers, and backend developers, to quickly build production-ready recommendation systems.
 The system architecture is shown in the figure below.
-SqlRec encapsulates underlying component access, model training, inference, and other processes using SQL, allowing upper-level recommendation business logic to be described using only SQL.
+SQLRec encapsulates underlying component access, model training, inference, and other processes using SQL, allowing upper-level recommendation business logic to be described using only SQL.

 ![system_architecture](docs/public/sqlrec_arch.png)

-SqlRec has the following features:
+SQLRec has the following features:
-- Cloud-native, comes with minikube-based deployment scripts for one-click deployment of the SqlRec system and related dependency services
+- Cloud-native, comes with minikube-based deployment scripts for one-click deployment of the SQLRec system and related dependency services
 - Extended SQL syntax, making it possible to describe recommendation system business logic using SQL
 - Implemented an efficient SQL execution engine based on Calcite, meeting the real-time requirements of recommendation systems
 - Built on existing big data ecosystem, easy to integrate
 - Easy to extend, supports custom UDFs, Table types, and Model types

-For detailed information, refer to the [SqlRec User Manual](https://sqlrec.github.io/sqlrec).
+For detailed information, refer to the [SQLRec User Manual](https://sqlrec.github.io/sqlrec).

 ## Quick Start

 ### Service Deployment
-SqlRec currently supports AMD64 Linux systems, with MacOS support coming later.
+SQLRec currently supports AMD64 Linux systems, with MacOS support coming later.
 Note that deployment requires at least 32GB of memory, 256GB of disk space, and a reliable internet connection (if using an accelerator, make sure to use tun mode).

-Deploy the SqlRec system with the following commands:
+Deploy the SQLRec system with the following commands:
 ```bash
 # clone sqlrec repository
 git clone https://github.com/sqlrec/sqlrec.git